|Partner Institution/Organization Homepage:||Click to visit|

 For information regarding credits, grading, and other academic policies, read the Academic Policies on the Study Abroad website.

-The UC fall semester typically runs from mid September to lat January.
+The UC fall semester typically runs from mid September to late January.

 The UC spring semester typically runs from early February to mid June.

+Students studying at UC are required to secure their own accommodations for the duration of the semester.
+Most students opt to live in private flats shared with other Spanish and/or international students, and the average monthly rent per person is around 200-300 euros, not including the cost of utilities.
+Emancipia is a mentored accommodation agency for students and academics, and UC recommends this service for finding private flats.
 Students are usually obliged to pay the flat owner a deposit (usually one month’s rent in advance).
-Please note that these flats are private and not affiliated with UC or ORI; therefore, ORI cannot be held be responsible for any discrepancy that may arise between flat owners and the students.
+Please note that these flats are private and not affiliated with UC; therefore, UC cannot be held be responsible for any discrepancy that may arise between flat owners and the students.

-During their time on the campus, students may take part in a wide and varied range of activities and initiatives related to sports, culture, and associations.
+During their time on the campus, students have access to all clubs and organizations associated with the university and may take part in a wide and varied range of activities and initiatives related to sports and culture.
 The Physical Activities and Sports Service offers beginners’ or advanced courses in more than 20 recreational activities and also organizes internal, inter-university, and federated competitions.
+Students have also recommended the Erasmus Non-Stop Organization, which is a social group for international students in Santander; Espacio Joven, which offers activities and classes for young people and is great for meeting locals; and the Environmental Conservation Group at UC, which offers environmentally-based volunteer opportunities for UC students.

 Students who receive financial aid at Princeton continue to receive Princeton financial aid for the approved costs of study abroad programs during the academic year.
 For detailed information about financial aid, program fees, and billing for study abroad, please visit the Money Matters section of the Study Abroad website.